 The Tropical Birding commitment to expanding birding in the USA is exemplified by our new project, the Tropical Birding Information Center in High Island, Texas.
 Here, in conjunction with the Houston Audubon Society, we have free professional guides stationed for the spring migration season to help both novice and old timer birders experience the magic of spring migration on the Upper Texas Coast.

 Click to browse our US & Canada tours on an interactive map.

 This will open in a new browser tab

 Destinations in the USA & Canada:

 We also run two tours to Mexico.

 The state of Oaxaca is loaded with endemics, and the setting is hard to beat.
 With ancient ruins, beautiful coastlines, interesting culture, and great Mexican food, this is a fascinating trip.
 An extension is available that targets, among other birds, Pink-headed Warbler

-Cancún, the Yucatán, and Palenque: Birding the Mayan Empire
+The Yucatán, Cozumel, and Calakmul: Birding the Mayan Empire

 Imagine endless turquoise seas and ancient Mayan ruins hidden beneath dense jungle.
 We’ll visit a wide array of habitats, from mangrove-lined salt flats and desert scrub to lush canopy rainforest and tropical savanna.